whg-training/whg-training-resources/docs/bioinformatics/401_command_line/06_important_facts_about_filenames.md

   numbers, the period (“.”), dash (“-”), and underscore (“_”) are generally good - and to try to avoid using spaces.
 You will thank yourself later for this!

-* You should probably avoid using bash command names as filenames: although possible, this might mess up your commands!
+* You should probably avoid using bash command names as filenames: although possible, this might mess up your commands.

 ## Next steps